 One of the biggest mistakes companies commit are wage and hour errors.
 Sometimes this is intentional to save money.
 Other times it is accidental.
 Regardless, it is the employee who suffers.
-Don’t be harmed because your employer failed to pay your wages!
+You shouldn’t be harmed because your employer failed to pay your wages!
 Common wage errors:

 - Categorizing an employee as an exempt (salaried) employee